-Born, raised and educated in Toronto, Burton has been employed at the ROM since completing his undergraduate degree in 1984 and has pursued graduate studies.
-He has travelled to 18 countries (and counting) conducting fieldwork on mammals.
-His research interests focus on the evolution of bats and the biodiversity of mammals with a specialization on tropical bats.
+Born, raised and educated in Toronto, Burton has been employed at the ROM since completing his undergraduate degree and pursuing graduate studies.
+He has travelled to 22 countries (and counting) conducting fieldwork on mammals.
+His research interests focus on the evolution and biodiversity of mammals with a specialization on tropical bats.

-His dissertation examines the molecular phylogenetics of New World sheath-tailed bats (Family Emballonuridae), their origin, divergence times, biogeography in Central and South America, and the evolution of morphological and behavioural characters.
-Burton has recently completed a 5-year project doing a biotic survey of small mammals as part of a larger project on terrestrial vertebrates and their parasites in China.
+His dissertation examined the molecular phylogenetics of New World sheath-tailed bats (Family Emballonuridae), their origin, divergence times, biogeography in Central and South America, and the evolution of morphological and behavioural characters.
+Burton continues this integrative approach on other groups of mammals.

 - Lim, B.K.
 2007.
 Taxa - Mammals.
 Biotic Surveys and Inventories of Southern China.
 University of Utah.

 - Schipper, J., P. Teunissen, and B.K.
 Lim.
 2001.
 Northern South America: Guyana, Suriname, French Guiana, northern Brazil, and eastern Venezuela.
 World Wildlife Fund, Washington, DC.